Table of Contents

 3. @wire

-‘var’ is the function scoped variable which can be redeclared.
+‘var’ is a function-scoped variable which can be redeclared.
 On the contrary, ‘let’ is the block-scoped variable that cannot be redeclared within the same scope.

-‘var’ declared variables are hoisted on the top of their scope.
+‘var’ declared variables are hoisted to the top of their scope.
 On the other hand, ‘let’ variables offer better scoping rules and eliminate the issues related to variable hoisting.

 22. What is LMS?

 The acronym LMS stands for Lightning Message Service.
 It enables smooth communication among Lightning Web Components, Aura Components, and Visualforce sites.
-LMS allows for message broadcasting and listening across various areas of the program, facilitating inter-component communication.
+LMS supports message broadcasting and listening across various program areas, facilitating inter-component communication.

 23. Are there any Application Events in LWC?

 No, LWC does not support the application events used by Aura Components.
 Rather, LWC communicates with components via a regular DOM event model.
-Custom Events can be dispatched and listened to, bringing the framework in line with modern web development methods.
+Custom Events can be dispatched and listened to, aligning the framework with modern web development practices.

 24. What do you mean by String Interpolation?

 String interpolation refers to the process of embedding expressions or variables within a string.
-This is commonly done in JavaScript with template literals, which are indicated by backticks (‘).
+It is commonly done in JavaScript with template literals, which are indicated by backticks (`).

 This error occurs when you attempt to assign a value to a read-only property.
 In LWC, it can occur if you attempt to directly change a public property passed down from a parent component or if you attempt to edit the properties of an immutable object.